holdfenytolvaj/pogi/docs/index.md

 relational and jsonb columns (not safely at least), etc).

 ## Known pitfalls
+>Nothing is without pitfalls, but for most libraries it's well hidden...

 ### postgre data types vs javascript types - general
 pg.js is a powerful library but left many decision to the user, e.g. converting types.
 By default it doesn't convert arrays or integers, dates are also tricky.
 We've added some basic